negativefnnancy/Nancy-s-PSX-project-template/README.md

 # Nancy's PSX project template (Nugget + Psy-Q on \*nix)

-This is Nancy's template for beginning new Playstation software projects! :3
+This is Nancy's template for beginning new Playstation software projects written in C! :3

 This README documents all of the steps I personally took in accomplishing my current setup, and this template project represents the current state of my continually growing familiarity with writing software for the PSX using [Nugget + Psy-Q](https://github.com/ABelliqueux/nolibgs_hello_worlds). 😌☕